NetCAS: Dynamic Cache and Backend Device Management in Networked Environments: Design and Implementation

 We detect fabric anomalies using a sliding RDMA window over completed I/O to make the NetCAS detector robust to transient bursts and queuing noise.
 Every monitoring epoch, the NetCAS monitor exports per–epoch throughput $B_t$ and latency $L_t$.
 The NetCAS detector maintains baselines given by the maximum observed throughput $\bar{B}$ and the minimum observed latency $\bar{L}$, and computes normalized deviations

 From these deviations we compute a single severity score

 where the weights $\beta_B$ and $\beta_L$ control which signal is emphasized (set to $\beta_B=\beta_L=0.5$ in our prototype to treat bandwidth degradation and latency inflation equally).
-The result, denoted as \texttt{drop\_permil}~(a per-thousand penalty factor), provides a joint view of bandwidth loss and latency inflation and is used to calculate the optimal split ratio under network congestion.
+The result, denoted \texttt{drop\_permil}~(a per-thousand penalty factor), provides a joint view of bandwidth loss and latency inflation and is used to calculate the optimal split ratio under network congestion.
+Note that our implementation can easily be extended to cache-device congestion by exposing block-layer I/O counters for the cache device without architectural changes as previously mentioned.